 Here’s a bit of non-news for you: The debate over abortion rights isn’t going anywhere anytime soon.
 This is doubly true in the college community.
 Fortunately, the Supreme Court has long recognized the importance of keeping public universities fully open to debate and discussion, finding the campus to be “peculiarly the ‘marketplace of ideas’” in 1972’s unanimous decision inHealy v.
 James.
 The University of Alabama seems to have missed this memo, however, given itsrecent treatment of a pro-choice student group.

-Rewind to April 9 of this year, when a UA student group, the Alabama [...] » Read More
+Rewind to April 9 of this year, when a UA student group, the Alabama Alliance for [...] » Read More

 TUSCALOOSA, Alabama — The University of Alabama appears to have no plans to modify its contentious grounds use policy following a public letter admonishing UA’s protection of students’ First Amendment rights and calling for change.